Category 5 Hurricane Maria Batters At Dominica In The Caribbean As Forecasters Warn It Could Become Stronger

 "This is going to be a catastrophic event," he said.

-Forecasters said the storm would dump up to 18 inches (46 centimetres) of rain across Puerto Rico and whip the island with heavy winds for 12 to 24 hours.
+Forecasters said the storm would dump up to 18 inches (46 centimeters) of rain across Puerto Rico and whip the island with heavy winds for 12 to 24 hours.

 Officials said the Federal Emergency Management Agency was ready to bring drinking water and help restore power in Puerto Rico after the storm.